anonymous123ok/UNICODE/README.md

 📂 Code Structure

 CODA/, ALERT/, CodeTAE/, CodeDenoise/

-Implementation of each baseline method, with separate modules for different models and tasks. code/
+Implementation of each baseline method, with separate modules for different models and tasks.

+code/

-Core abstract classes and their instantiated implementations.
+Our abstraction and instantiation implementations.

 🗃 Data Availability

 Due to the large volume of experimental data:

 Currently, we only provide the CodeDenoise dataset for the code cloning task to support reproducibility.
-Full datasets will be released via [cloud storage (e.g., Google Drive/Baidu Netdisk)] after the double-blind review process.
+Full datasets will be released via [cloud storage (e.g., Google Drive)] after the double-blind review process.
-(A temporary access link will be updated here once available.)

 <img src="./overview.png" alt="drawing" width="800">